gsilvap/internship/README.md

 Finished at 04/12/2014

 <b>Description</b>
-    Do a print, with printk, from x to x time, atraves de um trigger temporal, in kernel
+    Do a print, with printk, from x to x time, using a time trigger, in kernel

 <b>Module Compilation</b>